kstenerud/concise-encoding/ce-structure.md

 #### Rules

- * A marker construct **MUST NOT** contain other pseudo-objects (i.e. no markers-to-markers, markers-to-references, or comments between left-side and right-side).
+ * A marker construct **MUST NOT** contain other pseudo-objects (i.e. no markers-to-markers, markers-to-references, etc between left-side and right-side).
  * A marker **CANNOT** mark an object in a different container level.
 For example: `(begin-list) (marker ID) (end-list) (string)` is invalid.

 **Example**: